Guraleus flaccidus: Description

 threads where they cross the costae, cause the latter to have a regular beaded or granulated appearance, but in some adult specimens there appears to be a tendency for this type of ornament to become indistinct or obsolete towards the body whorl.
 Parallel to the costae fine strife-like lines of growth are discernible under a lens.
-The aperture is ovate, with a somewhat narrow but well defined sinus posteriorly just below the suture, and witli a short broad and shallow anterior canal.
+The aperture is ovate, with a somewhat narrow but well defined sinus posteriorly just below the suture, and with a short broad and shallow anterior canal.
 The columella is smooth and slightly twisted.
 The outer lip in adult specimens has a thin edge from the sinus to the anterior lower margin of the siphonal canal, with a well-marked varicose thickening behind, extending from the anterior canal up to and then round the sinus to the suture, where it thins out in a pad-like form on the inner lip.
 The outer lip is somewhat effuse anteriorly.
 The colour of the shell is white to creamy, with a pale or faded violet-brown broad band on the anterior slope of the body whorl, and a faint narrow band near the suture, and usually just discernible above the anterior suture of the penultimate whorl.
 Occasionally darker spots of a brownish colour are to be seen on the costae of the body whorl at or a little below the centre of the whorl.